Epoll: API

-int epoll_ctl(int epfd, int op, int fd, struct epoll_event *event);
+int epoll_ctl(int epfd, int op, int fd, struct epoll_event* event);

 Controls (configures) which file descriptors are watched by this object, and for which events. op can be ADD, MODIFY or DELETE.

-int epoll_wait(int epfd, struct epoll_event *events, int maxevents, int timeout);
+int epoll_wait(int epfd, struct epoll_event* events, int maxevents, int timeout);

 Waits for any of the events registered for with epoll_ctl, until at least one occurs or the timeout elapses.
-Returns the occurred events in events, up to maxevents at once.
+Returns the occurred events in events, up to maxevents at once. maxevents is the maximum number of epoll_event/file descriptors to be monitored.
+In most case, maxevents is set to the value of the size of *events argument (struct epoll_event* events array).

 Triggering modes

 epoll provides both edge-triggered and level-triggered modes.
 In edge-triggered mode, a call to epoll_wait will return only when a new event is enqueued with the epoll object, while in level-triggered mode, epoll_wait will return as long as the condition holds.

 For instance, if a pipe registered with epoll has received data, a call to epoll_wait will return, signaling the presence of data to be read.
 Suppose, the reader only consumed part of data from the buffer.
 In level-triggered mode, further calls to epoll_wait will return immediately, as long as the pipe's buffer contains data to be read.
 In edge-triggered mode, however, epoll_wait will return only once new data is written to the pipe.